raffclar/raffclar.github.io/_posts/2025-04-06-cpu-failure.markdown

 Nice.
 I suspect Asus's faulty firmware had been setting the CPU SOC voltage beyond the maximum 1.3v even with EXPO (overclocking) disabled.
 The CPU is now dead.

-After further testing and contacting support, I now have a new CPU and everthing works again.
+After further testing and contacting support, I now have a new CPU and my PC once again works.